Everything you might want to know.

 Can I get help thinking it through?+

-Do I need administrator approval to submit?+
+Do I need administrator permission?+

 Can the project become a school-day program?+